 Check out: BMI Calculator

-They often suffer from malnutrition and various vitamin and mineral deficiencies that result in weakness.
+They often suffer from malnutrition and vitamin and mineral deficiencies, resulting in weakness.

 Some people who have the habit of skipping meals or eating too little are often underweight.
 However, some people who eat a healthy diet also often fail to gain weight especially if they have a familial tendency of a lean physique.
 This is a body type known as an ectomorph.
 Ectomorphs are generally thin, with slender hips and waist, and with low body fat levels and muscle mass.